hiiamboris/red-wiki/[Proposal]-Ways-to-promote-youth-to-learn-Red.md

     * Debuggers to show the exact line of error
 * using https://www.codecademy.com/ as an example
     * Allows a 1-to-1 like tutorial, and records progress on the cloud or offline
+* using https://www.pythontutor.com/ as an example
+    * Allows step-by-step analysis on the code
 * using a simplified versions of the the Git system

 # Real-life correspondence